alicious/lostincolorspace/README.md

 # LOST IN COLORSPACE #
-a color blending game set for Move38 Blinks
+A color blending game set for Move38 Blinks

-_*quickstart*_: Grab a pair of attached blinks.
+**quickstart**: Grab a pair of attached blinks.
 Triple click one of them.
                 See if you can make some colors, and optionally read about "Paint Chips" and "Primaries" below